itsDanOades/WeatherChecker/README.md

 ## Run tests using Ruby and local browser install

-Spawn a browser instances on your local dev machine and execute Cucumber tests using Selenium Webdriver executable
+Spawn a browser instance on your local dev machine and execute Cucumber tests using Selenium Webdriver

 ### Prerequisites